How to write web content that actually sells

 Subheading

-Expands the headline with a trust-building detail.
+Expands the headline with a detail that builds trust.

 "Over 2,000 emergencies resolved.
 Fixed price before we start."

-Call to action (CTA)
+Primary call to action (CTA)

 A visible button that says exactly what will happen when clicked.
+It has to be visible without scrolling.

-No: "Submit" / "More information" / "Click here" Yes: "Get a free quote" / "Call now" / "Book an appointment"
+Yes: "Get a free quote" / "Call now" / "Book an appointment"

 Social proof